 But agar has other, more every day uses.
 For example, did you know that agar is also used in order to thicken ready-made sauce or soup?
 Well, it is.
 And it is also used in the manufacturing of different beverages, ice cream, and jelly; and, beyond the food industry, also in fabrics and cosmetics.

-The reason why agar is used to widely is because, unlike good old gelatin, it can be used to culture bacteria.
+The reason why agar is used so widely is that, unlike good old gelatin, it can be used to culture bacteria.
 The problem with gelatin is that is can be degraded by bacteria.
 In other words, bacteria can eat gelatin but it cannot eat agar.

 But that is not the only reason why agar is preferable to regular gelatin.
 Agar is also used because is bother stronger and firmer than gelatin.